 5.2.
-Ability to Understand Students'

-Mathematical Concepts in the

-Convergent Learning Style Group is

-higher than the Divergent Learning Style
+Ability to Understand Students' Mathematical Concepts in the Convergent Learning Style Group is higher than the Divergent Learning Style Group understanding information more easily.

-Group

-Learning style is an individual/student way of carrying out activities of thinking, processing, absorbing, or understanding information more easily.
 The learning styles of students examined in this study are convergent, divergent, accommodation and assimilation.
-How a students absorb information more easily affects the ability to understand mathematical concepts.
-The ability to understand mathematical concepts is the ability/competency shown by students in understanding the definitions, understandings, special characteristics, nature, essence/content of a mathematical material afformation of a mathematical material afformation in a flexible, accurate, efficient and precise manner.
+Ho 8 students absorb information more easily affects the ability to understand mathematical concepts.
+The ability to understand mathematical concepts is the ability/competency shown by students in understanding the definitions, understandings, special characteristics, nature, essence/content of a mathematical material 37 competence in performing procedures (algorithms) in a flexible, accurate, efficient and precise manner.
+32